 Aleksander Lasoń was born in Silesia, on 10th November 1951.

-Aleksander Lasoń was initially active as an improvising pianist (winner of the 4th Piano Improvisation Contest in 1972) but over time Lasoń devoted himself to composing and directing.
-He has received numerous awards and commissions, most important, e.g. - The Beethoven Prize of the City of Bonn in 1980 for Symphony No. 2 “Concertante” for piano and orchestra; he received three coveted awards at the UNESCO's International Tribune of Composers in Paris: in 1980 - he was awarded first place for his Symphony No. 1 for brass instruments, percussion and two pianos, in 1988 - his String Quartet No. 2 and in 1997 - his Concerto festivo for violin and orchestra, were distinguished.
-He received (twice) the Witold Lutosławski Scholarship-Awards in 1987 and 1989, The "Exclusiv" scholarship-award of Tonos Music Publishers in Darmstadt (1988/1989), and the Polish Composers’ Union Award in 2002 for eminent achievements in the field of composition, as well as long-time involvement in the propagation of new music.
-In 2008 (his piece - String Quartet No. 7) and 2009 (CALLED BACK) were among the seven final nominees to the prestigious OPUS Award given by Polish Public Media.
-And others.
+Aleksander Lasoń was initially active as an improvising pianist (winner of the 4th Piano Improvisation Contest in 1972) but over time he devoted himself to composing and directing.
+He has received numerous awards and commissions, with one of the most important The Beethoven Prize of the City of Bonn in 1980 for Symphony No. 2 “Concertante” for piano and orchestra.
+He received three coveted awards at the UNESCO's International Tribune of Composers in Paris: in 1980 he was awarded first place for his Symphony No. 1 for brass instruments, percussion and two pianos, and in 1988 his String Quartet No. 2 and in 1997 Concerto festivo for violin and orchestra, were distinguished.
+He twice received the Witold Lutosławski Scholarship-Awards (1987 and 1989), as well as The "Exclusiv" scholarship-award of Tonos Music Publishers in Darmstadt (1988/1989).
+For eminent achievements in the field of composition and long-time involvement in the propagation of new music he received Polish Composers’ Union Award (2002).
+In 2008 String Quartet No. 7 and in 2009 Called Back were among the seven final nominees to the prestigious OPUS Award given by Polish Public Media.

+Apart from composing, after 1975 Aleksander Lasoń has been actively involved in teaching.
 The title of Professor of Musical Arts was conferred upon him in 2000.
-He is professor at the Silesian University and at the Katowice Academy of Music.
+He is professor at the Silesian University in Cieszyn and at the Katowice Academy of Music.

 In 1996 he was the initiator of the New Music Orchestra in residence at the Music Academy in Katowice.
 The orchestra's aim is to promote most recent compositions, as well as 20th-century classics